nitz92/Boids-Model-Wilflife-Conservation/README.md

+Boids Model for Multi–Agent Simulation of Wildlife Conservation

 The aim of the project is to develop a multi–agent simulation based on Boids model for conserving wildlife, the simulation consists of the following three main agents: preys, poachers and rangers.
 The boids are differentiated using multiple coloured polygons.
 The simulation also consists of attraction points which act as resources to attract the preys to move closer to them.
 • White triangles: Preys